FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 The reasoning behind the first hypothesis is that the decreased bed depth would decrease the amount of space flocs have to collect in the sand bed.
 This decreased space means that the filter bed would fail faster (decreasing the breakthrough time) as it receives the same amount of flow with a reduced capacity to filter the flow.
 For the second hypothesis, it is believed that the higher coagulant doses would create larger flocs than would have been possible lower coagulant doses.

 Group 5 will test this hypothesis by running experiments to measure breakthrough time, varying the depth of the sand filter bed and coagulant dose while controlling for flow rate, clay humic acid, and influent turbidity.
-Breakthrough time is determined as the time at which the effluent turbidity is no longer constant but instead starts rising.
+Breakthrough time is defined as the time at which the effluent turbidity is no longer lower than 30% of the influent turbidity.
 Another set of experiments was run with different sand grain sizes, while keeping the sand depth constant.

 ##Methods
 The methods will be divided into experimental apparatus, pump, stock solution, sand column, and ProCoDA.